skyflowapi/skyflow-android/README.md

 ## Requirements
 - Android Gradle plugin 4.2.0 and above
+- Android 5.0 (API level 21) and above

 ## Configuration
 ### Step 1: Generate a Personal Access Token for GitHub
 - Inside you GitHub account: